oppoic/JSONViewer/README.md

 ## Description
 format several JSON documents in one window, depends to your screen width, up to 6.

-## edge Branch
+## 360 Branch
-Source code of JSONViewer Microsoft Edge Add-on.
+Source code of JSONViewer 360 Browser(from China) Extension.

 ## Preview
 ![Preview](/pic/jsonviewer.png)